lunarmodules/ldoc/manual.md

 output written to doc/
 ```

-Thereafter the `doc` directory will contain `index.html` which points to individual modules
+Thereafter the `doc` directory will contain `index.html` which points to individual modules in the `modules` subdirectory.
-in the `modules` subdirectory.
-The `--dir` flag can specify where the output is generated,
-and will ensure that the directory exists.
-The output structure is like LuaDoc: there is an
+The `--dir` flag can specify where the output is generated, and will ensure that the directory exists.
-`index.html` and the individual modules are in the `modules` subdirectory.
-This applies to
+The output structure is like LuaDoc: there is an `index.html` and the individual modules are in the `modules` subdirectory.
-all project-level types, so that you can also get `scripts`, `examples` and `topics`
+This applies to all project-level types, so that you can also get `scripts`, `examples` and `topics` directories.
-directories.

 If your modules use `module(...)` then the module name has to be deduced.
-If `ldoc` is run
-from the root of the package, then this deduction does not need any help - e.g. if your
-package was `foo` then `ldoc foo` will work as expected.
-If we were actually in the `foo`
+If `ldoc` is run from the root of the package, then this deduction does not need any help - e.g. if your package was `foo` then `ldoc foo` will work as expected.
-directory then `ldoc -b .. .` will correctly deduce the module names.
-An example would be
+If we were actually in the `foo` directory then `ldoc -b .. .` will correctly deduce the module names.
-generating documentation for LuaDoc itself:
+An example would be generating documentation for LuaDoc itself:

 ```console
 $ ldoc -b .. /path/to/luadoc
 ```

-Without the `-b` setting the base of the package to  the _parent_ of the directory, implicit
-modules like `luadoc.config` will be incorrectly placed in the global namespace.
+Without the `-b` setting the base of the package to  the _parent_ of the directory, implicit modules like `luadoc.config` will be incorrectly placed in the global namespace.

-For new-style modules, that don't use `module()`, it is recommended that the module comment
-has an explicit `@module PACKAGE.NAME`.
-If it does not, then `ldoc` will still attempt to
+For new-style modules, that don't use `module()`, it is recommended that the module comment has an explicit `@module PACKAGE.NAME`.
-deduce the module name, but may need help with `--package/-b` as above.
+If it does not, then `ldoc` will still attempt to deduce the module name, but may need help with `--package/-b` as above.

-A special case is if you simply say 'ldoc .'.
-Then there _must_ be a `config.ld` file
+A special case is if you simply say `ldoc .`.
-available in the directory, and it can specify the file:
+Then there _must_ be a `config.ld` file available in the directory, and it can specify the file:

 ```lua
 file = "mymod.lua"